srobotta/reveal-tools/README.md

 1. Download the latest [reveal.js from github](https://github.com/hakimel/reveal.js/archive/master.zip)
 1. Unzip the content into an arbitrary directory
-1. Change into that directory and start a webserver by running `python3 -m http.server 8000`
+1. Change into that directory and start a webserver by running `python3 -m http.server 3000` or in case of PHP `php -S localhost:3000`

 You can access the demo slides by calling http://localhost:3000/demo.html in your browser.